Skip to content

 African governments should:

-• Review high-emitting sectors like energy, transport, industrial and power production, agriculture, and waste management to identify ways to reduce air pollution, like the measures highlighted in this report.
+• Review high-emitting sectors at the national-level such as energy, transport, industrial and power production, agriculture, and waste management to identify ways to reduce air pollution.
+This may include legislative options that are unavailable to district or city-level policy makers.

-• Make action on air pollution an explicit priority in climate action and sustainable development activities.
-Include reporting on Integrated Air Quality measures and health co-benefits of climate action commitments in NDCs (Nationally Determined Contributions, reported to UNFCCC) and make air quality a central focus in policy discussions at the forthcoming Conference of Parties (COP27) meetings in Egypt.
+• Include reporting on Integrated air quality measures and health co-benefits of climate action commitments in NDCs (Nationally Determined Contributions, reported to UNFCCC).
+This should include an estimation of the financing gap and emphasis on air quality as a central focus in policy discussions during future Conference of Parties meetings (e.g., COP28).

 City mayors and other local government leaders across Africa should: